marczaku/104-csharp-oop/2-encapsulation/README.md

 ### Instructions
 - Continue working on the Project `RPG`
-- Make the `set` on `Health` private, so no other class can adjust the value directly anymore
+- If not done already, make the `set` on `Health` `protected`, so no other class can adjust the value directly anymore
 - Introduce a `public` method named `Damage`
   - It returns nothing
   - It takes a parameter named `value` of type `int`